They’re large, they’re clogged, they’re black, they’re inflamed, and they’re a general cause for concern. What are they? Pores.

 News flash, pore size is mostly genetic.
 That means all those creams, serums, oils, and treatments that promise to shrink your pores are just little bottles of lies.
 Some products and treatments can minimize the appearance of pores, but none of them are permanent solutions.

-Pore minimizing products work by stimulating and plumping the collagen that surrounds your pores.
+Pore-minimizing products work by stimulating and plumping the collagen that surrounds your pores.
 The collagen pushes on the walls of the pore, which makes it look smaller.
-If you’re really interested in pore shrinkage, look for collagen-boosting skincare.
+If you’re interested in pore shrinkage, look for collagen-boosting skincare.

 HOT TIP: Check out the Completely Clear Gelee Makeup Remover for a burst of collagen-boosting goodness.

 Have you ever heard that splashing cold water on your face will close your pores and keep them from getting clogged?
 It’s a common misconception, but the truth is, pores can’t close.
 Cooling treatments, like a refrigerated face mask, can restrict pores or reduce the inflammation of irritated blemishes, but your pores will never fully close.

 Don’t fret, that’s a good thing.
 Typically if a pore’s opening is restricted, it’s clogged and forms a comedone, AKA zit.
 Relaxed pores are happy pores.

 Just like pores don’t close, they don’t open either.
 So why do estheticians use steam during your facial?
 Steam and heat make your pores dilate (the same way your eyes do), and soften the dead skin, sebum, and debris that clog them.
 Once all that gunk is soft and loose, it allows for easier extractions.

 Steaming your skin is still a great at-home treatment to work into your skincare routine, especially before a face mask or serum.
 However, you need to be extra gentle with your skin after steaming.
 Warming up your pores can make your skin more sensitive and prone to trauma.